-The Bloomberg Terminal is a dedicated computer that offers access to the Bloomberg Professional service, Bloomberg Government (BGOV), and Bloomberg Law (BLAW) and is located in the Commerce Research Library (HCHB Room 1984).
+The Bloomberg Terminal is a dedicated computer that offers access to the Bloomberg Professional service, Bloomberg Government (BGOV), and Bloomberg Law (BLAW).

 Reservations are required to use the Bloomberg Terminal.
-If you are logged in and a second person logs in to the Terminal, you will be logged out.
 Please respect your colleagues by using the Terminal during your reservation window.

 Because Bloomberg contains an enormous amount of information, it can be challenging and a bit overwhelming in the beginning.
 Take advantage of the following tools to help you quickly master the initial learning curve.